 My wife rediscovered her childhood love for croquet when she saw a vintage set in a window display, and I imagined the joy on the little French boy’s face when he first received the old go-cart atop the roof of vendor’s stall:

 In this market you could furnish yourself with the necessary parts for whatever project you had in mind, whether it be a Gothic facade for your apartment…

 …or a classical sculpture garden (complete with urinating cherub fountain).

-Some objects invoked stories of the Parisian past in my mind.
+Some objects invoked stories of a Parisian past.
 What sorts of tawdry scenes did this lamp-post once illuminate?
 How many old bottles of French wine did that basket of corkscrews open?
 How many dapper gents in their Sunday best strolled the boulevards of Paris with those canes in hand?

-After killing several hours and spending too much on armfuls of discounted tomes at the nearby bookstore, I had become a believer in the antique markets of Paris.
-But our eyes, stomachs and feet were asking to call it a day so we couldn’t stay any longer.
+After killing several hours and buying way too many discounted tomes at the bookstore, I had become a believer in the flea markets of Paris.
+But our eyes and stomachs and feet were all asking to call it a day.
 Just before exiting, one more item caught my eye – a tantalizing reminder of all those treasure-finding possibilities:

-“Honey let’s go, it’s getting cold,” my wife reminded me.
+“Honey let’s go, it’s getting cold,” said my wife.

 It was true.
-I was too tired and hungry and was carrying too many books.
-My life-changing art discovery would just have to wait for another day.
+I was too tired and hungry and was carrying too many heavy books.
+My life-changing art discovery would have to wait for another day.

 *The Saint-Ouen market is large and made up of several smaller markets connected to each other.
-In order to avoid the bad stuff and focus on the nice areas shown here, I recommend the Paul Bert and Serpette areas, where most of these pictures were taken.
+In order to avoid the bad stuff and focus on the nice areas shown here, I recommend the Paul Bert and Serpette areas.